7 Surprising Ways Alcohol Can Affect the Body

 But drinking too much on a regular basis has damaging effects on the body well beyond the liver.
+Alcohol can even affect your appearance.
 Here are some lesser-known problems alcohol can cause.

 Unlike carbohydrates and fat, alcohol cannot be stored in the body.
 So, the body makes metabolizing alcohol a priority (1).